aestellic/Pokemon-Channel-Homebrew-Multiboot/README.md

 - Needing to enter the Hall of Fame in Ruby/Sapphire
 - Needing to beat Roxanne four times in Emerald
 - Needing to activate the Black Flute in FireRed/LeafGreen
-- Only being allowed to redeem one Jirachi per save file.
+- Only being allowed to redeem one Jirachi per save file

+## RNG Mechanics
+The RNG is seeded based off the time between booting the multiboot and the first button press, down to the microsecond.

 ## Credits
 This project would not have been possible without the following projects: